TrendingTechnology/DynamicAmountEditText/README.md

 Customizable view with runtime amount formatting.
 There's nothing extra.
 Supports different divider's types.

+Features:
+- Extended from EditText, so you can use it like regular EditText f.e. with TextInputLayout
+- Formatting occurs in runtime
+- You can change decimal separator, decimal part length, grouping separator
+- Cases with insert from clipboard was processed, as a result, you can't paste incorrect values.
+From pasted data will be select correct parts only

 Project sample is above.

 # Work example